VoyagerInnovations/RDSMigration/README.md

 The quick brown fox

 ## Pre-requisites
-The scripts relies on AWS CLI to communicate to AWS.
-Please follow the [installation instructions](https://aws.amazon.com/cli/) from the official site.
+You need the following to run the script.

+1. An EC2 instance.
+This instance must be able to connect to both the source and target RDS
+2. [AWS CLI](https://aws.amazon.com/cli/) installed in the EC2 instance

 ## Using the script
 The quick brown fox